Wiqiro/SY43-Project-Cologestion/README.md

 pip install -r requirements.txt
 ```

-Rename `.env.example` to `.env` and replace the values with your own.
+Rename `.env.example` to `.env` and replace the values with your own (database url and token secret)

 ## Running the app